Hearing Officer Training Program

-The Trust and Northern Arizona University (NAU) have partnered to offer the Trust/NAU Leadership Academy—a unique learning experience for school administrators.
+The Leadership Academy is a unique learning experience for school administrators.
 Academy participants learn about legal risks relevant to schools, including those related to employment issues, abuse reporting, and special education.
-Attendees work with Arizona’s foremost school attorneys and NAU faculty to analyze real-life scenarios and talk through solutions.
+Attendees work with Arizona’s foremost school attorneys and educational leadership experts to analyze real-life scenarios and talk through solutions.
 The three-day academy is offered twice each year, in the summer and fall.

 The Trust performs various inspections on members’ behalf, including inspections of storage tanks, premises, and playgrounds, and inspections related to water damage.
 Other specialized inspections, such as hazard communications inventories and chemistry lab inspections, can be performed at members’ request.
 When conducted regularly and properly, such inspections can identify potential safety and compliance issues, and can prevent injuries, damage to property, and unnecessary litigation.